dev88jerry/prog-tp1/README.md

 Java program with UI that calculates the given insurance rate with the provided information

-## Assurance object
+## Assurance class

-Contains the members that are required for the input calculation
+Contains the members that are required for the input calculation of the insurance rate

+## Assurance frame

+UI to allow the user to input their data to the Assurance class

+## Text files

+These files have the car makes, models along with the prices of each model